Hramirez2240/NFT-card-component/README.md

 - Twitter - [@yourusername](https://www.twitter.com/yourusername)

 **Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**